Mars was last at opposition on 8 December 2022 and will next be at opposition on 16 January 2025, then 19 February 2027 and 25 March 2029.

 Oppositions are exciting opportunities to see planets in a whole new light.

-They occur when a planet lies directly opposite the Sun, while we’re nestled in between.
+Opposition occurs when a planet lies directly opposite the Sun, while Earth is nestled in between.

-During opposition season, Mars’s full disc is illuminated by the Sun, granting us the best, most complete surface views.
+During opposition season, the full disc of Mars is illuminated by the Sun, granting us the best, most complete surface views.

 Mars can be a fickle planet to capture, its appearance changing drastically depending on its proximity, position and brightness.